 These are the options to finance your tuition fees:

-If you want your fees to be paid via a tuition fee loan from Student Finance England.
-If you have not already applied, apply now at www.gov.uk/student-finance
+You may be able to apply for your fees to be paid via a tuition fee loan from Student Finance.
+If you have not already applied, you can do so at www.gov.uk/student-finance .
+This website will also provide advice and guidance on eligibility criteria.

-If you are self-funding and paying your fees yourself (this includes family members making payment on your behalf).
-Go to https://payments.canterbury.ac.uk to set up a payment plan.
-Alternatively, you can email Accounts Receivable to discuss payment options firstname.lastname@example.org
+If you are self-funding and paying your fees yourself (this includes family members making payment on your behalf) please go to https://payments.canterbury.ac.uk to pay in full or set up an instalment arrangement.
+You can email Accounts Receivable if you have any payment queries.

-If your school or employer is paying your fees provide your sponsor details via MyRecord and upload evidence of the funding such as a Purchase Order or a funding letter.
+If your school or employer is paying your fees you must complete a Sponsor Request via MyRecord and upload evidence of the funding (Purchase Order or a funding letter).
+Please note: if you are applying for a tuition fee loan from Student Finance you do not need to complete a Sponsor Request.

-If you receive an invoice for fees, even if you have a tuition fee loan or your sponsor is paying, please contact email@example.com immediately.
+If you receive an invoice for your tuition fees, but you are expecting to have your fees paid by a tuition fee loan or a sponsor, please contact email@example.com immediately.

 As an undergraduate, you may be able to apply for a government maintenance loan to help with living costs.
 Unlike the tuition fee loan, the amount you receive varies depending on your situation.
 It’s never too early to apply.